Grade 10 Course Selection

 Business Education & Information Communications Technology

-Entrepreneurship and Marketing 10 – This course is for students that are interested in careers relating to Business.
-This course uses technology, which prepares the students to enter the workforce through official, recognized certification.
-This certification can be used on resumes, job applications and is recognized on LinkedIn.
+Marketing 10 – This course is for students that are interested in careers relating to Business, Graphic Design, and Marketing.
+In this course, students use technology which prepares them to enter the workforce and promote their message.
 It also provides a solid core of knowledge for students that are not intending to pursue these areas but want a better understanding of these key topics.
-This course is a study of digital communication (including various social media), business start-up (entrepreneurship), human resources, and finance.
+This course is a study of digital communication (including various social media), business start-up (entrepreneurship), human resources, digital creation, and finance.
 Students wishing to pursue further business or digital media courses should consider this class.

 Robotics 10 – In this course, we will focus on engineering, coding, electronics, and physics, then use those skills to solve problems.
 We will work in teams to build robots of all shapes and sizes with tools to perform tasks on command and autonomously.
 Other skills we will develop: cooperation, visualization, and organization.
 You will learn to fall many times, and always get back up and build it better.
 It will be tough, but lots of fun.